 The Printmaking course is designed to introduce you to basic printmaking techniques such as mono printing, dry point etching, lino printing and screen printing and will be taught in our specialist print studio.

-On completing this qualification you will achieve a UAL Level 2 Award in Printmaking.
+By completing this course, you will achieve a University of Arts London (UAL) Level 2 Award in Art & Design (Printmaking).

 For the final assessment you will work towards a 6 week project allowing you to develop ideas informed by artist and subject research.
 You will have the opportunity to revisit printmaking techniques you have enjoyed to create a final print outcome.
 Your final work will be supported by mood boards, design sketches, reference images, test prints and a final evaluation recorded in your sketchbook.